 B2B ecommerce refers to the marketing, selling, and distribution of products from one business to another online.
 This includes software as a service (SaaS) companies, web hosting, wholesalers, and so on.
 It also includes the buying and selling of companies.

-With nearly half of American B2B businesses offering their full product line online, it’s no surprise that B2B was expected to generate $7.6 trillion in 2017, dwarfing the B2C market of an estimated $2.4 trillion.
+With nearly half of American B2B businesses offering their full product line online, it’s no surprise that the worldwide B2B eCommerce sector reached a value of US$20.4 trillion in 2022, which is more than 5x the size of the B2C market.

 Research conducted by Frost and Sullivan predicts B2B ecommerce sales to reach $12 trillion globally by 2020, with China and the US leading the global market.
 A year before that, by 2019, it’s estimated that B2B firms will spend more on ecommerce technology than online retailers.